FaserF/hassio-addons/.unsupported/tuya-convert/DOCS.md

 Tuya Convert - Flash Tuya devices with open Source software (Beta/Deprecated) (Unsupported)

 > [!WARNING]
-> **Deprecated / Experimental**: This add-on is experimental.
+> **Deprecated / Experimental**: this app is experimental.
 Tuya has patched newer firmwares to prevent this OTA hack.
 Use at your own risk!
 > Please prefer using the standalone installation of `tuya-convert` on a Raspberry Pi or Linux laptop for better success rates.

-**Tuya-Convert** allows you to free your Tuya-based smart devices (plugs, switches, bulbs) from the cloud by flashing them with custom firmware like **Tasmota** or **ESPHome**—without soldering!
-This add-on brings the famous Tuya-Convert tool directly to your Home Assistant OS environment.
+**Tuya-Convert** allows you to free your Tuya-based smart devices (plugs, switches, bulbs) from the cloud by flashing them with custom firmware like **Tasmota** or **ESPHome**—without soldering! this app brings the famous Tuya-Convert tool directly to your Home Assistant OS environment.

 ## ✨ Features